Create PlantUML diagrams directly in Miro

 @enduml

 Paste either block into the PlantUML editor on your board to render instantly.
-Use frames to create a mini‑gallery of variants and track design decisions beside each frame.
+Use frames to create a mini-gallery of variants and track design decisions with each frame.

 Working alongside Mermaid and native shapes

-Many teams mix PlantUML with Mermaid for quick sketches, or with Miro’s UML shape packs for free‑form edits.
-That’s fine: PlantUML is best when you want consistency, templates and versionable text; shape packs are perfect for whiteboarding; Mermaid offers a markdown‑style syntax for flowcharts and simple graphs.
-All three options live happily on the same board.
+Many teams combine PlantUML with Mermaid for quick sketches, or with Miro’s UML shape packs for free-form edits.
+That’s perfectly fine: PlantUML is excellent when you want consistency, templates, and versionable text; shape packs are ideal for whiteboarding; Mermaid provides a markdown-style syntax for flowcharts and simple graphs.
+All three options coexist comfortably on the same board.

 FAQs